KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ### Missing Tag Releases

-As FinalRecon does [not have a tag release](https://github.com/thewhiteh4t/FinalRecon/releases)) we will have to create our own upstream tar file.
+As FinalRecon does [not have a tag release](https://github.com/thewhiteh4t/FinalRecon/releases) we will have to create our own upstream tar file.
 Looking to see what branches there are, we discover there is just one (there isn't a stable/production one, or is there a beta/deployment/staging one).
 As a result, we will use whatever is the latest commit on the main branch until the author does a tag release. _We can auto open up an issue request and/or email them seeing if they will response to such an act_.

+Note that having a "tagged" release is preferred when doing Debian packaging.
+End users often want something that is "stable", and which has been fully tested.
+It's also easier for the distribution to know when to update the package: we just wait for upstream to release something, which is a clear signal that the code is ready to be used.
+So when it's possible, we favor packaging a tagged release over the latest Git commit.

 ### License